 About a thousand years ago, people known as the Vikings were known and feared throughout Europe.
-The Vikings were the people of the northern part of Europe, called Scandinavia, which includes the modern countries of Denmark, Norway, and Sweden.
-The Vikings made their living by farming and fishing.
-However, by about the year 700, they began making attacks, or raids, upon towns along the coasts of Europe in order to steal the wealth of those towns.
+The Vikings were the people of the northern part of Europe, called Scandinavia, which includes

 The Vikings made their attacks very quickly and without any warning.
 They were very cruel to the people of the towns they attacked, and they sometimes destroyed the towns by burning down the buildings.
 In some parts of Europe, the local kings would often fight against the Vikings.
 Sometimes, however, the kings would pay the Vikings in order to persuade them not to attack.